AT-Publishing/website/_posts/2018-01-10-tensorcharts.md

 {% amp700 border {{page.image[4]}} {{page.image_alt[0]}} %}

-[TensorCharts](https://tensorcharts.com/) are available free for now pulling data from Bitfinex API, it is collateral data from the developer's other project.
+[TensorCharts](https://tensorcharts.com/) are available free for now pulling data from several exchange APIs: Bitfinex, Binance, GDAX, BitStamp, BitMEX.
+The platform is built on collateral data from the developer's other project.

 The other project is called [cointerminal.io](https://cointerminal.io/).
 There is another project named [CoinTerminal which is a news aggregator](https://site.cointerminal.co/) like Bloomberg terminal for cryptocurrencies, it is a paid one and has nothing to do with cointerminal.io.